gurudattgd04/cypress-react-component-testing-example/README.md

 ## Introduction

-React application is made up of components and the react framework comes bundled with testing library @testing-library/react.
+React application is made up of components and the react framework comes bundled with testing library @testing-library/react for writing unit tests.

 The react testing library utilizes JEST to run the tests and the tests runs by creating Virtual DOM and we will not know the look and feel of the component without starting the full application.

-If we know how our component looks at the early development stage and imagine how beneficial it will be to load the component in real browser which gives feedback during development stage itself and we can then write tests for these components, which includes functional as well as visual.
+If we know how our component looks at the early development stage and imagine how beneficial it will be to load the component in real browser which gives feedback during development stage itself, we can then write tests for these components which includes functional as well as visual checks.

 ### Getting Started